 Source: U.S. Department of Transportation, Bureau of Transportation Statistics and Federal Highway Administration, Freight Analysis Framework, version 4.5, 2019.

-Different goods have different values, often expressed as a ratio of value per ton.
-While the average ratio was about $700 for all the freight transported in the United States, many products have a significantly higher ratio.
-The above chart depicts the 10 commodity groups having the highest value per ton.
-The higher the ratio, the less transport costs are playing as a factor in freight distribution and the more time and reliability prevail as prime transport factors.
-Pharmaceutical and electronic products have the highest ratio, well above $16,000 per ton.
+Different goods have different values when they are transported, often expressed as a ratio of value per ton.
+While the average ratio was about $900 for all the freight transported in the United States, many products have a significantly higher ratio.
+The higher the value per ton, the less transport costs play as a factor in freight distribution, and the more time and reliability prevail as prime transport factors.
+Pharmaceutical and electronic products have the highest ratio, about $49,000 per ton.
 These products are reflective of the share transportation costs have on their final value and the length at which they are transported.